Discover the rental value of any residential property

 Missing data: Some of the important facts about house (e.g. bedrooms, bathrooms, square footage, year built) may not be available from the source.

-The property RENTestimate is derived from our estimated market rent (Rent estimate), price (Price estimate) and expenses (Expense estimate).
+The property RENTestimate is derived from our estimated market rent (Rent Valuation), price (Price Valuation) and expenses (Expense estimate).
 RENTestimate is calculated for more than 113 million homes nationwide.
 It can be a preliminary reference in determining the rental investment potential of a home and is not an official appraisal or investment commitment.
 The RENTestimate is auto computed based on millions of data points focusing on special parameters, location, market growth, employment, rentability and so on.

 We also produce the RENTestimate forecast, which is a 1-year prediction of a property’s rent and price on historical data.
 In some areas, we may not be able to produce an RENTestimate at all.
 The RENTestimate’s accuracy varies by the availability of data in a neighborhood and market.

-* It is important to note that the Price Estimate is the starting point for residential property valuations, and should not be considered an appraisal.
+* It is important to note that the Price Valuation is the starting point for residential property valuations, and should not be considered an appraisal.
 It is difficult to assess a property’s valuation without conducting a physical inspection or methodical appraisal of the asset.